How a Password Manager Shields macOS Users from Cyber Attacks

 How It Works

-The malware disguises itself as a legitimate installation file and attempts to access stored login credentials from Google Chrome’s “Login Data” folder.
-Once executed, it collects and sends stolen information to hackers.
+Once launched, the malware disguises itself as a legitimate installation file trying to access the stored login credentials of Google Chrome from the “Login Data” folder.

 Related Read: Mac Malware Mayhem: How 100 Million Apple Users Can Protect Data